 Other factors considered but not required are recommendation from art education faculty and previous college-level teaching experience.

-A Master's degree in any Biological Science is strongly preferred.
-A Master's degree in another field is considered with course-work in biological science, chemistry, math, and statistics.
+A Master’s degree in any Biological Science is strongly preferred.
+A Master’s degree in another field is considered with course-work in biological science, environmental science, ecology, chemistry, math, and statistics. **Biology 523, offered online through UWO, may be needed to satisfy requirements for prospective adjuncts who have not had graduate work in Cell/Molecular Biology.

 Prior to approval, the Biology/Microbiology Liaison will have at least one face-to-face meeting with the prospective adjunct at their high school to assess available laboratory facilities.

-Requirements for a chemistry adjunct include a Master's degree in one of the following:
+Requirements for a chemistry adjunct include a Master’s degree Chemistry or Biochemistry.

 Considerations are also made when prospective adjuncts hold a Master’s degree in another science or engineering field with sufficient coursework or experience to ensure adequate knowledge of chemistry.